flutter/website/animations/hero-animations/index.md

 in a Flutter app.
 </aside>

-You can create this animation in Flutter with Hero objects.
+You can create this animation in Flutter with Hero widgets.
 As the hero animates from the source to the destination route, the destination route (minus the hero) fades into view.
 Typically, heroes are small parts of the UI, like